Zhal73/QAC_Challenges/README.md

 5   10  15  20  25  30  35
 6   12  18  24  30  36  42
 7   14  21  28  35  42  49

+-3-

+I have a function called `string_gen()` that will return a random 5-character-long string of lowercase letters.
+Write some tests for this function.

+To reiterate, the output should always be:

+- a string
+- 5 characters long
+- comprised of lowercase letters